-That’s the current line of thinking, which quite a few studies support.
+The current line of thinking, which quite a few studies support is that experiences make us happier than “stuff.”
 Here’s an example from Livescience.com:

 If you’re trying to buy happiness, you’d be better off putting your money toward a tropical island getaway than a new computer…The results [of a Cornell University study] show that people’s satisfaction with their life-experience purchases — anything from seeing a movie to going on a vacation — tend to start out high and go up over time…The findings, based on eight separate studies, agree with previous research showing that experience-related buys lead to more happiness for the consumer.

 I get it.
 I can relate to it quite a bit too.
 My memories of backpacking through the west Texas desert with my parents just get better when we retell the stories.
 And while memories from my two trips to NYC to visit a friend have always made me happy, they became truly priceless when that friend passed away last year.
 Those experiences bring me more happiness than any material purchase I’ve ever made.

 But the thing is, what exactly are we supposed to do with study results that say we’d be happier with a beach vacation than a new computer?

 Most of us buy material stuff all the time, certainly more often than a kayaking trip or a massage.
 (Unless you get daily massages, in which case my rhomboid muscles hate you.)
 For most people, it’s not practical to spend the majority of their money on experiences.